 Plastic is polluting the world's environment, for more information:Plastic pollution

 This photo of a fawn was taken in June 2018 on the Sommerberg plateau in the Black Forest, Germany.
 I was actually in a hide at the time watching squirrels when a bird landed on the roof of the hide.
 I poked my head outside to see if I might catch a glimpse of it but instead my attention was drawn to something black twitching below, beside some nearby rocks.
 When I investigated I came across this fawn well secluded among the rocks.
-What I had seen was just the tip of its ear, a lucky encounter indeed.
+It was the tip of its ear that had first caught my eye, a lucky encounter indeed.

 Although the Black Forest is full of wildlife it is not always easy to encounter.
 You may well get lucky and see deer, hare, buzzards and red squirrels.
 But there are also more elusive creatures such as wild boar, capercaille and even wolves.
 Many of the wildlife photos have been taken on the Sommerberg plateau at the northern end of the Black Forest.
 The plateau has an altitude between 700m and almost 900m and covers an area approx 100 sq km.
 There are plenty of well marked routes that will take you deep into the heart of the forest.
 Rivers and streams are few on the plateau but there is a protected nature zone, Wildseemoor with Wildsee, a small lake in the centre.

-This red squirrel was photographed while I was in a hide.
-It ran down a forest track toward me and chose a tree next to me to clamber up.
-On its way up it stopped to inspect who was lurking inside the hide and in that moment I got three shots.
-Only this one came out as I had no time to adjust anything on my camera, which was set at maximum zoom and spot focus for capturing birds.
-I have observed two types of squirrels in this forest.
-There are the red squirrels like the one above and a much darker species, which could be versions of the black squirrel.
+This red squirrel was also photographed while I was in a hide.
+The squirrel ran down a forest track toward the hide and chose a nearby tree to clamber up.
+On its way up it stopped to inspect who was lurking inside the hide and in that moment I took three shots.
+Only one photo came out in 'focus' as I had no time to adjust anything on my camera, which was set at maximum zoom and spot focus for capturing birds.
+I have noticed two types of squirrels in this forest.
+Red squirrels like the one above and a much darker species, which could be versions of the black squirrel.

 Before my Spanish sojourn and returning to Sommerberg in 2018 I had spent six years previously on the Sommerberg plateau.
 Since my return I have noticed a sharp decline in butterfies, squirrels and buzzards.
 I do wonder what is causing this as on the surface it would seem that we are far away from any pollution.
 We are afterall in what would normally be considered an idyllic location for nature.
 Clearly trees and forests alone are not the solution to the growing environmental threat to wildlife.